OpenChain-Project/Reference-Material/AI-SBOM-Compliance/en/Artificial-Intelligence-System-Bill-of-Materials-Compliance-Management-Guide.md

 ### 2.8 - supplied software

-software that an organization distributes to third parties (e.g., other organizations or individuals)
+software that an organization either provides or makes available to third parties

 ### 2.9 - verification materials